Meet William James Sidis: The Smartest Guy Ever?

 Born in Boston in 1898, William James Sidis made the headlines in the early 20th century as a child prodigy with an amazing intellect.

 His IQ was estimated to be 50 to 100 points higher than Albert Einstein's.
-He could read the New York Times by 18 months.
+He could read the New York Times before he was 2.
 At age 6, his language repertoire included English, Latin, French, German, Russian, Hebrew, Turkish and Armenian.
 At age 11, he entered Harvard University as one of the youngest students in the school's history.

 But as an adult, he purposefully faded into the shadows, avoiding the public scrutiny that followed him through his early years.